Physical Therapy Guide to Degenerative Disk Disease

-- A physical therapist who is experienced in treating people with pain, orthopedic, or musculoskeletal, diagnoses.
+- A physical therapist who is experienced in treating people with pain, orthopedic, or musculoskeletal (muscles, bones, and joints) diagnoses.

-- You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.
+You can search for physical therapists in your area with these or other credentials by using Find a PT, a tool built by the American Physical Therapy Association.

 - Get recommendations from family, friends, or other health care providers.

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapist's experience in helping people with DDD.
+- Ask about the physical therapists' experience in helping people with degenerative disk disease.

-The following articles provide some of the best scientific evidence related to physical therapy treatment of degenerative disk disease.
-The articles report recent research and give an overview of the standards of practice for treatment of DDD both in the United States and internationally.
-The article titles are linked either to a PubMed abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following articles offer some of the best scientific evidence for the treatment of degenerative disk disease.
+The articles report recent research and give an overview of the standards of practice in the United States and internationally.
+The article titles link either to a PubMed* abstract of the article or to the free full text to read or bring with you to your health care provider.

 Macedo LG, Maher CG, Latimer J, McAuley JH.
 Motor control exercise for persistent, nonspecific low back pain: a systematic review.
 Phys Ther.
 2009;89:9–25.
 Article Summary in PubMed.

 Beattie PF.
 Current understanding of lumbar intervertebral disc degeneration: a review with emphasis upon etiology, pathophysiology, and lumbar magnetic resonance imaging findings.
 J Orthop Sports Phys Ther.
 2008;38:329–340.
-Free Article.
+Article Summary on PubMed.

 Roh JS, Teng AL, Yoo JU, et al. Degenerative disorders of the lumbar and cervical spine.
 Orthop Clin North Am.
 2005:36:255–262.
 Article Summary on PubMed.